vanilla/docs/content/developer/addons/theming-modules.md

 ## Group Search Module

-The groups page has a search field, but if you with to move it somewhere, else, you can.
+The groups page has a search field by default, but if you wish to move it somewhere else, you can.
 There are 2 ways to add it to your theme.

 Note that the custom CSS class and the button contents is **optional** and will change the markup if used.